Transportation Infrastructure Safety Improvement Program (TISIP)

 • Traffic Calming

-• Pedestrian safety, including but not limited to sidewalk connections, crosswalks, pedestrian and traffic signals, pedestrian signs, and lighting.
+• Pedestrian safety, including but not limited to curb ramps, crosswalks, pedestrian and traffic signals, pedestrian signs, and lighting.

 Please click below for the TISIP program guidelines and application.